 Where are they now?

-2017 Hannah Sohn, cello, performed the third movement of Saint Saëns’ Concerto No. 1 in A Minor.
-Hannah is currently a high school junior at Shenendehowa High School in Clifton Park and is looking to a future in cello performance.
+2017 Hannah Sohn, cello, performed the Third Movement of Saint Saëns’ Concerto No. 1 in A Minor.
+Hannah graduated from Shenendehowa High School in Clifton Park and is working on a future in cello performance.

-2014 Sabrina Johnson, trumpet, performed Concerto in E Flat, first movement, by Neruda.
-Sabrina is currently attending SUNY Potsdam where she is in the trumpet studio of Dr. James Madeja.
-She is in the Frackenpohl Honors Brass Quintet and will be attending Peabody Conservatory in Baltimore for graduate studies in the fall of 2018
+2014 Sabrina Johnson, trumpet, performed Concerto in E Flat, First Movement, by Neruda.
+Sabrina attended SUNY Potsdam where she was in the trumpet studio of Dr. James Madeja and the Frackenpohl Honors Brass Quintet.
+She also attended the Peabody Conservatory in Baltimore for graduate studies.

 2013 Noah Landers, piano, performed Piano Concerto No. 2 in G Minor, first movement, by Saint Saëns.
 A student of Professor Robert Auler of SUNY Oswego, Noah is looking to a future in piano performance.